kubernetes/enhancements/keps/sig-instrumentation/1602-structured-logging/README.md

 Changes in format presented in this KEP will result in adding additional metadata to logs, potentially largely increasing log volume.
 Unexpected log volume increase can lead to performance problems due exhausting disk IO or halting whole process when logs cannot be written on full disk.
-To avoid breaking existing poduction clusters we would like to target of around 10% of log volume increase between kubernetes versions (proposed by @wojtekt).
+To avoid breaking existing production clusters we would like to target of around 10% of log volume increase between kubernetes versions (proposed by @wojtekt).

 During log volume analysis we would like to mainly focus on Kubernetes apiserver HTTP access logs.
 Those logs will have biggest impact
 * They are responsible for 85% of log volume generated in cluster